Code of Ethics and Respectful Behavior

 • Promote voluntary giving in dealing with donors and vendors.

-4. DIVERSITY AND EQUAL OPPORTUNITY
+4. DIVERSITY, INCLUSION, AND EQUAL OPPORTUNITY

-• Value, champion, and embrace diversity in all aspects of UWSM activities and respect others without regard to national origin, race, color, religion, gender, sexual orientation or identity, pregnancy, age, body, marital, or other protected status, disability or appearance.
+• Value, champion, and embrace diversity in all aspects of UWSM activities and respect others without regard to national origin, race, color, religion, gender, sexual orientation or identity, pregnancy, age, body, marital, or other protected status, disability, or appearance.

-• Support affirmative action and equal employment opportunity programs throughout UWSM.
+• Support employment opportunity programs throughout UWSM.

 • Refuse to engage in or tolerate any other form of discrimination or harassment.